1561 celestial phenomenon over Nuremberg: Modern interpretations

 According to author Jason Colavito, the woodcut broadsheet became known in modern culture after being published in Carl Jung's 1958 book Flying Saucers: A Modern Myth of Things Seen in the Skies, a book which analyzed the archetypal meaning of UFOs.
 Jung expressed a view that the spectacle was most likely a natural phenomenon with religious and military interpretations overlying it.
 "If the UFOs were living organisms, one would think of a swarm of insects rising with the sun, not to fight one another but to mate and celebrate the marriage flight."

 A military interpretation would view the tubes as cannons and the spheres as cannonballs, emphasize the black spearhead at the bottom of the scene, and Glaser's own testimony that the globes fought vehemently until exhausted.
 A religious view would emphasize the crosses.
 Jung thinks the images of four globes coupled by lines suggested crossed marriage quaternities and forms the model for "the primitive cross cousin marriage".
 He also posited that it could also be an individuation symbol and that the association of sunrise suggests "the revelation of the light".

-On Good Friday, 1554 another siege happened, and one broadsheet publisher described mock suns that prognosticated God's will wanted confession of sinful ways – i.e. the victims brought it on themselves.
-Another sky apparition followed in July of knights fighting each other with fiery swords, thus warning a coming Day of Judgment.
-Very similar apparitions of knights fighting in the skies were frequently reported during the Thirty Years' War (1618–1648).
-Many similar broadsheets of wondrous signs exist in German and Swiss archives; and Nuremberg seems the focus of a number of them, presumably because of the hardships and conflicts of the ex-prosperous.
-Such conditions typically accentuate apocalyptic thought.
+In ufology, the broadsheet is repeatedly cited as evidence or proof of UFO encounters and visits by extraterrestrials earlier in human history.
+Alleged descriptions of numerous witness accounts, interpreted as "violent appearances" and "fighting" are used as reasoning to suggest that UFOs engaged in conflict in the sky.